uGcinikhaya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that duplicates the last line of the file.
 A script that deletes all the regular files, with a .js extension.
 A script that counts the number of directories and sub-directories in the current directory.
+A script that displays the 10 newest files in the current directory.